mishrasiddhant001/DevOps-Cheatsheets/gitlab-artifacts -path.md

     - "**/*.css"
 ```

-This setup ensures all necessary static files and build outputs are included.
+This ensures that all relevant frontend build outputs are included as artifacts.

 ---

 ## Notes

-* `*` matches anything at one directory level
+- `*` matches anything at one directory level
-* `**/*` matches anything recursively
+- `**/*` matches anything recursively
-* Always test patterns if unsure — incorrect patterns can result in missing artifacts
+- Always test patterns if unsure — incorrect patterns can result in missing artifacts